tcsc/ffs/README.md

 ## Installation
 Either:
- - Grab a pre-built binary package from the Releases page, or
+ - Grab a pre-built binary package from the Releases page (NB: on linux you may need to install libgmp), or
  - Clone the repo and run `stack install` (assuming you already have Haskell infrastructure in-place).
 Have a look at `.travis.yml` or `appveyor.yml` for build instructions